juhariis/ess/EuropeanSocialSurvey.md

 # On geographic map
 p <- CreateEuroMap(dsin = ds_participations %>% ungroup(),
                    ind_name = "n_surveys",
-                   txt_title = "Participation in surveys",
-                   txt_subtitle = "Number of surveys a country has participated in", txt_caption = "ESS surveys 2002-2016")
+                   txt_title = "ESS has some gaps in geographic and time coverage", txt_subtitle = "Number of surveys a country has participated in", txt_caption = "ESS surveys 2002-2016") MyPrintInteractive(p, plot_interactive)
-MyPrintInteractive(p, plot_interactive)